DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - Implementation of the questions you just wrote (I'll eventually make a doc for this)
 - I need your help with the *presentation* of the game's narrative elements.

-- As of right now, the lack of any real pizazz accompanying the narrative stuff makes
+- As of right now, the lack of any real pizazz accompanying the narrative stuff makes them feel bland and borderline intrusive.
+- We need to build the *expectation* for the player that the narrative elements are a non-= core part of the game and not just something that happens on the side.

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay